zeeemughal/docker-volume-backup/README.md

     external: true
 ```

-Note: When using restore functionality, set `RUN_ON_STARTUP` to false.

 ## Behavior

 1. On startup:
    - The container checks if the Restic repository exists and initializes it if necessary
    - If `RUN_ON_STARTUP` is set to true, executes a backup immediately
-   - MySQL service starts and creates the specified database and user

 2. Scheduled Operations:
    - Backup runs according to `BACKUP_CRON` schedule